 At 29 weeks, the baby’s position is, or soon will be, head-down near the cervix.
 This is considered the birthing position.
 However, some babies may still be in a breech (bottom- or feet-first) position.
 At this stage, there’s still time for the baby to turn on their own without the need for medical intervention.

-How big is my baby at 29 weeks pregnant?
+How big is your baby at 29 weeks pregnant?

 During week 29 of pregnancy, your body is changing quickly.
-Your baby is now a 29-week fetus, and as they grow, you will too, and there are certain pregnancy symptoms you may experience at this time.
+As your baby grows, you will too, and there are certain pregnancy symptoms you may experience at this time.

 6 common week 29 pregnancy symptoms